Ralpina/Ne-plant-genomic-datasets/README.md

 wc -l yellow99.snps
 # 23974765 yellow99.snps
 ```
-We want to subsample SNPs to understand how Ne estimates change depending on the number of SNPs.
+We want to subsample SNPs to understand how *N*<sub>e</sub> estimates change depending on the number of SNPs.
 We also want to create confidence intervals, so we replicate each sampling procedure several times (50), to obtain different estimates across subsampled datasets.
 We can use the ```shuf``` function to sample without replacement:
 ```sh